Central Limit Theorem for Linear Eigenvalue Statistics for Submatrices of Wigner Random Matrices: Proof of Theorem 2.1

 The large $n$ limit of $ \langle f, g \rangle_{lr,n}$ exists for polynomial functions because all moments of the matrix entries of $M$ are finite.
 Then $ \lim_{n \to \infty} \langle f, g \rangle_{lr,n} = \langle f, g \rangle_{lr},$ where $\langle \cdot, \cdot \rangle_{lr}$ is the bilinear form defined in definition \ref{def:bilin}.

-We compute the bilinear form $\langle f, g \rangle_{lr} $ of definition \ref{def:bilin} for monomial functions $ f(x) = x^{k}, \ g(x) = x^{q}$.
+We will compute the bilinear form $\langle f, g \rangle_{lr} $ for monomial functions $ f(x) = x^{k}, \ g(x) = x^{q}$.
 We will also consider the random variables $n^{-1}\Tr \{P^{(l)}f(M^{(l)})P^{(l,r)} g(M^{(r)})P^{(r)}\},$ and prove their convergence almost surely to the non-random limit described in lemma \ref{lem:diag}.
-Some results and techniques from free probability theory will be used.
-See \cite{cite_key1} for the relevant background concerning noncommutative probability spaces, asymptotic freeness of Wigner matrices and for the definition and properties of the multilinear free cumulant functionals $\kappa_{p},$ for $ p \geq 1$.
-The notation is chosen to agree with that text.
+To this end, we will use some results and techniques from Free Probability.
+We refer the reader to \cite{cite_key1} for the relevant background concerning noncommutative probability spaces, asymptotic freeness of Wigner matrices, as well as the definition and the properties of the multilinear free cumulant functionals $\kappa_{p},$ for $ p \geq 1$.